susheel2335/Travel-XML-API-Integration/README.md

 you can also submit issue and we will provide support in the development

-please note all services are paid at rate of 10$ per hour
+please note all services are paid

 Arzoo XML API Integration
 Arzoo API